What Colors Go With Lavender? 13 Combinations for One of This Year's Most Trendy Colors

 Whether it's a gilded frame or golden-toned timbers, this one makes for the most romantic of pairings.
 Reminiscent of classic regency-inspired interiors, it has a soft feminine touch that can also easily be modernized.

-In the bedroom scheme shown above, interior designer Colleen Simonds has perfectly paired a barely-there lavender paint color with warm golden hues, through the timber frame, bamboo curtain, gilded gold mirror and brass floor lamp.
+In the lavender bedroom idea shown above, interior designer Colleen Simonds has perfectly paired a barely-there lavender paint color with warm golden hues, through the timber frame, bamboo curtain, gilded gold mirror and brass floor lamp.

 Purple and blue are analogous colors, meaning they sit next to each other on the color wheel, helping this pairing lend itself to a calm, subtle scheme.
-Using lavender with a darker blue creates a gentle but effective tonal contrast, and allows whichever is the accent color to pop.
+Using lavender as a color that goes with navy blue creates a gentle but effective tonal contrast, and allows whichever is the accent color to pop.

 "This is a wonderful way to bring in tonal play without being too literal," says Sarah Rosenhaus.
 "The richness of navy paired with lavender creates a sophisticated mood."